-Laurel Paffhouse, AMFT
+Laurel Paffhouse, MA, AMFT

 Being human is challenging at times.
 Our relationships bring us joy, but they also cause suffering.
 Our dreams inspire us, yet the lengthy process of realizing them can fuel low self-esteem and impatience.
 Greater opportunities and responsibilities can be exciting, but may also trigger anxiety, just as the lack of them may feed depression.
 I recognize that the willingness to explore life’s struggles with a spirit of curiosity and willingness to change often leads to breakthroughs and greater personal fulfillment.

 In my clinical work I focus on meeting you where you are at, while inviting what lies beneath the surface of conscious awareness to inform the therapeutic process.
 To facilitate this experience, I draw upon my years of expertise as a teacher and practitioner in the healing arts to create an empathic, safe space to experience transformative emotional learning.
 Together we will host the seen and known and the not-yet-seen and not-yet-known; in doing so, we will focus on illuminating blind-spots, co-creating healthier adaptive habits, and sculpting a more self-aware and joyous life experience.

 I earned a master’s degree in Counseling Psychology from Pacifica Graduate Institute where the course of study affirmed the importance of soulful inquiry and a profound respect for the diversity of life.
 My graduate training deepened my understanding of human nature, a knowledge I have pursued throughout life, including during my undergraduate studies at the University of Notre Dame and throughout my years of living and traveling abroad.
 My personal and professional development emphasize the healing inherent at the intersection of the mind, physical body, emotional realm, and soul.
 My specialized training spans trauma-informed bodywork, breathwork, and yoga therapy.
 I look forward to exploring meaning with you.